danial2026/TheAlmightyExtension/README.md

 3. Run `npm install` to install dependencies
 4. Press `F5` to open a new Extension Development Host window
 5. In the new window, press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and run "TheAlmighty: Open"

+### Setting up DeepSeek API Key

+Before using TheAlmighty, you need to configure your DeepSeek API key:

+1. Get your API key from [DeepSeek Platform](https://platform.deepseek.com/)
+2. Open VS Code Settings:
+   - Press `Cmd+,` (Mac) or `Ctrl+,` (Windows/Linux)
+   - Or go to File > Preferences > Settings
+3. Search for "TheAlmighty: DeepSeek Api Key"
+4. Enter your DeepSeek API key in the input field
+5. The extension will now use DeepSeek API to generate responses

 ## Usage